 - Whisk the oats, flour, baking soda, salt, and cinnamon together in a medium bowl.
 Set aside.

 - Add the dry ingredients and the zucchini to the wet ingredients, then mix on low speed until combined.
 With the mixer still running on low speed, beat in the chocolate chips.
-Cover and chill the dough for at least 2 hours in the refrigerator (and up to 4 days).
+Cover and chill the dough in the refrigerator for at least 2 hours (and up to 4 days).
 If chilling for longer than a few hours, allow to sit at room temperature for at least 30 minutes before rolling and baking because the dough will be quite hard.

 - Preheat oven to 350°F (177°C).
 Line baking sheets with parchment paper or silicone baking mats.
 Set aside.